Biblioklept/biblioklept.github.io/guides/modding/super-simple-lists/payday/pd2/index.md

 [BACK](..)

-Modding PD2 with SuperBLT
+Super Simple PAYDAY 2

-### Installing SuperBLT Itself
+### Installing SuperBLT
-1. Download the latest release of [SuperBLT](https://superblt.znix.xyz/#:~:text=wsock32%3Dn%2Cb%22%20%25command%25-,download%20the%20latest%20release%20dll,-%2C%0Aand%20place%20it).
+1. Download the latest release of [SuperBLT](https://superblt.znix.xyz/#windows).
-2. Install it into your root PD2 folder.
+2. Install it into your root PAYDAY 2 folder.
-3. Create a `mods` folder in your root PD2 folder.
+3. Create a `mods` folder in your root PAYDAY 2 folder.
-4. Create a `mod_overrides` folder in your assets folder.
+4. Create a `mod_overrides` folder in your `assets` folder.

 ### Installing BeardLib
 1. Download the latest release of [BeardLib](https://modworkshop.net/mod/14924).